Chihuahua

 Finding a Chihuahua to Adopt

-With a typical weight of 2-6 lbs and lifespan of 14-16 yrs, the Chihuahua requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 2-6 lbs and lifespan of 14-16 yrs, the Chihuahua has specific care needs shaped by its genetics and build.
 At 2-6 lbs with a life expectancy of 14-16 yrs, the Chihuahua represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Breed-Specific Rescues